mgamio/blog/_posts/2020-06-22-big-o-notation-analysis-of-algorithms.markdown

 }
 {% endhighlight %}

 The main idea in Analysis of Algorithms is always to improve the algorithm performance, by reducing the number of steps and comparisons.
-You can visit [find the smallest number](https://codersite.dev/given-positive-number-n-find-smallest-number-same-number-digits/){:target="_blank"}, for instance.
+You can visit [find the smallest number with the same number of digits](https://codersite.dev/given-positive-number-n-find-smallest-number-same-number-digits/){:target="_blank"}, for instance.
 Moreover, the simpler and more intuitive an algorithm is, the more useful and efficient it will be.

 **O(N<sup>2</sup>) – quadratic**